-Maybe your NPC is smart, talented, studious, but is also devious, arrogant and dismissive of others.
+Maybe your NPC is smart, talented, and studious, but is also devious, arrogant, and dismissive of others.

-Or your NPC could be kind, observant, steadfast in her beliefs, but is insecure, forgetful, and erratic.
+Or your NPC could be kind, observant, and steadfast in her beliefs, but insecure, forgetful, and erratic.

 Create a physical description for your character